ggrindstaff/Connectivity/README.md

 # Connectivity

-This repository contains code for automatic detection of berms and stockponds, and figures accompanying the paper {\em Automated earthwork detection using topological persistence}, by Dana A Lapides, Gillian Grindstaff, and Mary H Nichols.
+This repository contains code for automatic detection of berms and stockponds, and figures accompanying the paper *Automated earthwork detection using topological persistence*, by Dana A Lapides, Gillian Grindstaff, and Mary H Nichols.
 * Berms
 * Synthetics: csv files with elevation data for simple example landscapes
     * example 1: flat slope